HimesGroup/taffeta/README.md

   * Perform differential expression of reads aligned to transcripts according to a given reference genome
   * Create a report that summarizes the differential expression results

 Several freely available software packages are used to perform most of these steps (see below).

-The pipeline is currently implemented in the Partners HealthCare, Inc. [High Performance Computing (HPC)](http://rc.partners.org/hpc) environment, where jobs are dispatched using LSF.
+One of two workflows: STAR/HTSeq/DESeq2 or Kallisto/Sleuth

+## STAR/HTSeq/DESeq2

 ### dependencies
 * The Tuxedo suite of tools and various other programs should be installed: bowtie or bowtie2, tophat, cufflinks, cummerbund, fastqc, trimmomatic, samtools, bamtools, picardtools.